TiesWestendorp/mathematical-optimization-workshop/README.md

 Linear optimization problems can be solved _exactly_ in polynomial time (meaning we can efficiently find the global optimal solution).

-If at least one of the decision variables $x_i$ are additionally restricted to the integers, we refer to the problem as the [integer optimization problem or mixed integer-linear optimization](https://en.wikipedia.org/wiki/Integer_programming).
+If some of the decision variables $x_i$ are additionally restricted to the integers, we refer to the problem as the [integer optimization problem or mixed integer-linear optimization](https://en.wikipedia.org/wiki/Integer_programming).
 In this case can still find the optimal solution, but there are currently no known algorithms that run in polynomial time (in fact, if we would have such an algorithm, we would have solved the famous [P versus NP problem](https://en.wikipedia.org/wiki/P_versus_NP_problem), since the integer programming problem is [NP-complete](https://en.wikipedia.org/wiki/NP-completeness)).
 Nevertheless, solutions can be found reasonably quickly up to moderate problem sizes (depending on the problem, of course).

 ## Example: profit maximization